-The typical resistive electric heater enclosure does little to sufficiently enclose its’ dangerous assets.
-The big open gaps at the top and bottom present dangers in the event a flammable material or human skin were to touch the heating element.
-In all fairness to the manufacturers of electric baseboard heaters, these big open gaps are required – but not by some regulatory committee or building code.
+In all fairness to the manufacturers of electric baseboard heaters, these big open gaps are required.
 It's simple thermodynamics.
 Convection air current heating requires sufficient airflow around the heating element.
 That means there can only be minimal restrictions on the heater's enclosure so that the gentle air currents that move in a circular pattern around a room can easily encounter the heating element.